 - Strong email editor with great modules for use

-- ActiveCampaign and others have more advanced automation that can trigger off website visits
+- ActiveCampaign and others have automation that can trigger directly from website visits.

 MailerLite vs Mailchimp – Email services compared